-Steamboat free summer concert series is back!
-After a cancelled 2020 summer concert season and a shortened 2021 season, both locals and tourists alike are ready to gather and enjoy the great outdoors and groovy tunes.
-Steamboat will be hosting five free shows this summer for the events 30th anniversary.
+Steamboat will be hosting five free shows this summer, and will be an outdoor treat for both local’s and tourists alike.
 Held at historic Howelsen Hill, the Steamboat Free Summer Concerts are a highlight of the summertime in the Yampa Valley for locals and visitors.
 Just a short walk over the Yampa River from downtown, Howelsen Hill is the oldest continuously operating ski area in North America and has been the stomping grounds of many past and future Olympians.

 Howelsen Hill will be a hot spot for live music with performances from The Devon Allman Project, reggae artist Jesse Royal and the funk rock band Big Something.
 Performances from Colorado favorite Sam Bush and rocker Neal Francis round out the five shows which will prove to be a summer to remember!

 The free concert schedule features a wide range of music.
 From bluegrass, to roots music, to rock, concert-goers will can likely something to inspire their souls and groove to at the base area of Howelsen Hill Ski Area.
 As announced, the lineup is as follows.

 June 23 — Greyboy Allstars with special guest Bonfire Dub

 July 14 — Cody Canada & the Departed with special guest Alan Duty and The Lost Rangers

 July 21 — The Wood Brothers with special guest Ida Mae

 Aug.
 11 — St. Paul and The Broken Bones with a special guest to be announced